Ugbe/sorting-algo-visualizer/README.md

 # sorting-algo-visualizer

-A python based sorting algorithms visualizr that allows you visualize insertion, bubble, merge sorts in ascending and descending order.
+A python based sorting algorithms visualizer that allows you visualize insertion, bubble, merge sorts in ascending and descending order.